costa-group/iRankFinder/README.md

 The `results` folder containts a table generator, which allows to filter all the examples and results gotten by the different parameters of the tool.

+# Interface

+The `interface` folder containts a script (and needed files) to autoinstall and configure EasyInterface.

+# Install

+The `install` folder containts the scripts to install (or update) `iRankFinder` please, before running the scripts, read the instructions!